AgileDave/active-directory-verifiable-credentials/deploy/README.md

 ```

 The script will:
-- Register an app in Azure AD for your VC Issuer sample (the -IssuerAppName parameter)
+- Register an app in Azure AD for your VC Issuer sample (the -IssuerAppName parameter).
 - Create the Resource Group, if it not already exists
 - Deploy the ARM template which will create:
     - An Azure Key Vault instance and create Access Policies for you as an admin and for the `Verifiable Credentials Issuer Service` app